As an affiliate, we earn from qualifying purchases made on our website.

 - Backspin: This is when the golf ball spins back towards you.

-- Topspin: This is when the golf ball spins towards the target (it doesn’t really happen in golf).
+- Topspin: This is when the golf ball spins towards the target (happens when you hit the top of ball).

 - Sidespin: This is when the golf ball spins from side to side (left to right or right to left).